 Bartholin's glands are a pair of small glands that are just next to the lower part of the entrance to the vagina.
 Each gland is about the size of a pea.
-Unless swollen or infected, you cannot normally see or feel these glands.
+Unless swollen or infected as is the case with Bartholin's cysts, you cannot normally see or feel these glands.
 They are within the soft tissues (labia) next to the entrance to the vagina.

 Each gland makes a small amount of mucus-like fluid.
 The fluid from each gland drains down a short tube (duct) called the Bartholin's gland duct.
 Each duct is about 2 cm long and comes out towards the lower part of the entrance to the vagina.
 The fluid helps to keep the entrance to the vagina moist.